yarohtar/cam-maths-notes-obsidian/README.md

 4. If asked about merge conflicts, click DELETE
 5. Leave the last prompt empty

 You should be good to go now.
+You can see the files on the left (swipe on phone).

 # How to update from remote
 If I make changes/updates to the Vault, you will be able to pull them by hitting CTRL+P and searching for "Git: Pull".
 This should do everything it needs to.